Gnakman/Python_Numerics/CFD_for_eng_Hoff&Chg/readme.md

-txtbook with buch of questions
+txtbook with bunch of questions